Juan Soto: 2022 season

-On March 22, 2022, Soto agreed to a $17.1M contract with the Nationals, avoiding arbitration.
-On April 12, Soto hit his 100th career home run off of Braves pitcher Bryce Elder.
+On March 22, 2022, Soto agreed to a $17.1 million contract with the Nationals, avoiding arbitration.
+On April 12, Soto hit his 100th career home run off of Atlanta Braves pitcher Bryce Elder.
 At the age of 23 years, 169 days, Soto became the youngest player to reach that milestone in Nationals history and the eighth-youngest player to reach the milestone in MLB history.

 Soto reportedly rejected a 15-year, $440 million contract extension offer by the Nationals during the 2022 season.

-Soto was named to the 2022 Major League Baseball All-Star Game and also participated in the 2022 Major League Baseball Home Run Derby, which he won.
+Soto was named to the 2022 MLB All-Star Game and also participated in the 2022 MLB Home Run Derby, which he won.
 He became the second youngest Home Run Derby winner behind Juan González who won in 1993; Soto was one day older.

-San Diego Padres
+San Diego Padres (2022–2023)

-On August 2, 2022, Soto, along with Josh Bell, was traded to the San Diego Padres in exchange for C. J. Abrams, MacKenzie Gore, Robert Hassell, James Wood, Jarlín Susana, and Luke Voit.
+On August 2, 2022, the Nationals traded Soto and Josh Bell to the San Diego Padres in exchange for CJ Abrams, MacKenzie Gore, Robert Hassell, James Wood, Jarlín Susana, and Luke Voit.
 The magnitude of the trade drew comparisons to the Herschel Walker trade in the NFL.

-On August 12, 2022, just ten days after being traded to the Padres, Soto faced the Nationals in Washington, where he received a 45-second-long standing ovation from the crowd.
-For the remainder of the 2022 season with the Padres, Soto played 51 games with the team, compiling a .240 batting average, 6 home runs, 16 RBI, and 36 walks.
+On August 12, just ten days after being traded to the Padres, Soto faced the Nationals in Washington, where he received a 45-second-long standing ovation from the crowd.
+For the remainder of the 2022 season with the Padres, Soto played 51 games with the team, compiling a .236 batting average, 6 home runs, 16 RBIs, and 36 walks.
+He reached the 2022 NLCS with the Padres, hitting two home runs in the series as they lost in five games to the Philadelphia Phillies.

-Overall in 2022, combined with both teams, Soto played 152 total games with a .244 batting average, 27 home runs, 62 RBI, and an MLB-leading 135 walks.
-He walked in 20.3% of his plate appearances, tops in the major leagues, and had the highest BB/K% in the majors, at 1.41.
+Overall in 2022, combined with both teams, Soto played 152 total games with a .242 batting average, 27 home runs, 62 RBIs, and an MLB-leading 135 walks.
+He walked in 20.3% of his plate appearances, tops in the major leagues, and had the highest walk/strikeout rate in the majors, at 1.41.
 He swung at a lower percentage of pitches outside the strike zone (19.9%) than any other major league batter.

 On January 13, 2023, Soto signed a one-year, $23 million contract with the Padres, avoiding salary arbitration.
+Overall in 2023, Soto played in all 162 games with a .275 batting average, 35 home runs, 109 RBIs and an MLB-leading 132 walks.